pingcap/errcode/README.md

 ## About Error codes

-Error codes are particularly useful to reliably communicate the error type across program (network) boundaries.
+Error codes reliably communicate the error type, particularly across program (network) boundaries.
 A program can reliably respond to an error if it can be sure to understand its type.
 Error monitoring systems can reliably understand what errors are occurring.

+## status

+This library is in a completed state.
+It should be updated now though for some of the changes to golang for error wrapping.

 # errcode overview